Ennepe-Ruhr-Kreis II: Members

 The constituency has been held continuously by the Social Democratic Party (SPD) since its creation.
 It was first represented by Walter Freitag 1949 to 1953, followed by Heinrich Sträter until 1961.
 Wilhelm Michels was elected in 1961 and served until 1972.
 He was succeeded by Hans-Jürgen Augstein, who served two terms.
 Eugen von der Wiesche was then representative from 1980 to 1990.
 Adolf Ostertag served until 2002, followed by Christel Humme from 2002 to 2013.
 Ralf Kapschack was elected in 2013 and re-elected in 2017.
 He was succeeded by Axel Echeverria in 2021.
+In 2025, after 76 years of SPD representation, Katja Strauss-Köster of the CDU was elected.